camunda/blog.camunda.org/content/post/2018/11/camunda-bpm-7100-released.md

 ## Fetch and Lock External Tasks based on Process Definition and Tenant

-The "fetch and lock" mechanism is popular among the users implementing [External tasks](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks).
-Now you can filter tasks based on two new options - process definition and tenant id.
+When some logic needs to be implemented/executed outside of the engine [External tasks](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks), could be the right pattern for you.
+That way the process engine publishes a unit of work to a worker to fetch and complete.
+Fetch and lock mechanism is extend further by filtering tasks based on two new options - process definition and tenant id.
 You can find a java example below:
 ```java
 externalTasks = externalTaskService.fetchAndLock(2, "aWorkerId")